-The 10-week summer program begins around June 1, 2018 (exact date TBD).
+The 10-week summer program begins May 29, 2018.
 Students spend the first two weeks on the campus of Texas A&M University (TAMU), followed by 5 weeks in Costa Rica, and then returning to Texas for the last 3 weeks on campus to finalize projects and present their results at a campus-wide undergraduate research symposium.
 There are also opportunities to present their research at a national meeting later in the year.
 Stipends provide financial support for the extent of the program, and all program-related travel expenses are covered by NSF.

 REU students will be admitted to TAMU as non-degree seeking students and will be eligible for a wide range of student services across the university.
 While in College Station at the beginning and end of the program, students will have full access to the outstanding research facilities, computer laboratories, and library at TAMU.
 Students will be housed in university dormitories on main campus and provided working space in the home departments of their mentors.
 There will be opportunities to meet and interact with graduate students and other researchers from programs outside their REU.
 The Office of Undergraduate Research (UGR) and College of Engineering (COE) also organize enrichment activities for all REUs at TAMU that will be available for our participants.